Crosslake, Minnesota: History

-The area of what is now Crosslake, Minnesota gained traction near the late 1800s, after the construction of the Pine River Dam in 1885.

-The Logging Industry in upper Minnesota at the time was flourishing, attracting many of the first early residents of Crosslake.
+The area of what is now Crosslake, Minnesota, gained traction in the late 1800s, after the 1885 construction of the Pine River Dam.
+Northern Minnesota's logging industry was flourishing at the time, attracting many of Crosslake's first residents.

-Originally, the area was part of Watertown Township of Cass County.
-This township was annexed to Crow Wing County in 1887.
-In 1951, the south half of this township became Crosslake Village with the remainder becoming North Crosslake Village in 1964.
+The area was originally part of Watertown Township in Cass County.
+The township was annexed to Crow Wing County in 1887.
+In 1951, the township's southern half became Crosslake Village.
+In 1964, the remainder became North Crosslake Village.
 They became Crosslake Village in 1972 and the City of Crosslake in 1974.